-Yes, they work.
-If delay sprays aren't working for you, maybe you are using them in the wrong way.
+The short answer is: yes, they work.
+If delay sprays aren't working for you, maybe you are misusing them.

 A 2016 study on the effectiveness of the delay spray on men struggling with premature ejaculation showed that they are easy to use, effective, and can lead to a better sexual experience.